 The Imagine by Kia concept from 2019 served as a preview for the CV.
 It was described as a commuter car that combines elements of an SUV, a sedan and even a sporty coupe, and that's generally what we see here on the prototype.
 Four doors are present and wedgy elements can be seen throughout.

-Look for the CV to debut in 2021.
+Look for the CV to start sales in 2021.
 If given the green light for the United States, expect the new EV to reach dealers as a 2022 model.